 Issues like narrow streets, sharp turns, low hanging trees or power lines and tight parking can sometimes prevent large tractor-trailers from parking at the residence.

 When this happens, a smaller, “shuttle” truck is brought in to complete the move.

 Shuttles are fairly common and the costs are normally built into the quote.

 But, if you don’t have a destination address at the time of the quote or if the access at the destination is iffy, a shuttle fee may have to be assessed during the move.

 And shuttles can cost a lot of money.

-Alright, this about covers it.
+Alright, that about covers it.